A Parks and Recreation Special: Plot

-Leslie tells Ron that despite her daily calls, she still misses her friends.
+Leslie tells Ron that she still misses her friends despite her daily calls.
 To cheer her up, Ron arranges for the others to join a group call, and they sing "5,000 Candles in the Wind" for her.
 Leslie thanks Ron for the gesture.

 Production

 In April 2020, during the COVID-19 pandemic, NBC announced they would air a special episode of Parks and Recreation, centered on Leslie trying to stay connected with the other residents of Pawnee during social distancing.
 The show's cast, including Amy Poehler, Rashida Jones, Aziz Ansari, Nick Offerman, Aubrey Plaza, Chris Pratt, Adam Scott, Rob Lowe, Jim O'Heir, and Retta, returned for the special, which served as a fundraiser for Feeding America's COVID-19 Response Fund.
 Poehler and series co-creator Michael Schur had agreed against doing a reboot when the series originally ended in 2015, but Schur explained that they thought the pandemic provided a "compelling reason" for the special.

 The episode was written by Schur along with former Parks and Recreation writers Megan Amram, Dave King, Joe Mande, Aisha Muharrar, Matt Murray, and Jen Statsky, and was directed by Morgan Sackett.
 Originally, Universal Television executive Pearlena Igbokwe had reached out to Schur about reuniting the cast for a remote table read of an existing episode.
 However, after reaching out to the cast and receiving responses from all of them in under an hour, Schur eventually decided it would be more worthwhile to create a new episode.
 The series finale, "One Last Ride", had already shown events after 2020, so the writers sought to fit everything into the existing continuity.
 According to Schur, the special is canonical but was not written to reference any events depicted in the show's future.
 The script for the episode was finished in about three days.

 Due to the pandemic isolation, Schur and the other writers created workarounds to explain why the characters were all in separate locations.
 The exception was Offerman and Megan Mullally; because the two are married in real life, they could appear in scenes together.
 To avoid trivializing or making light of the pandemic, the writers decided to have none of the characters become infected with COVID-19.
 They also made Ann an outpatient nurse instead of placing her on the front lines for the same reasons.
 One of the writers pitched the idea of using fake commercials, which Schur quickly found "perfect" because it allowed guest stars to appear and prevented the episode from feeling like other shows carried out via Zoom calls.